Mutai001/Mutai001/README.md

 ### Hi there 👋

-I'm Cyrus Kimutai, a third-year student at Kirinyaga University studying Information Technology, expect to graduate in 2025.
-I'm passionate about full-stack web development and proficient in multiple programming languages.
+I’m Cyrus Kimutai, a software developer passionate about full-stack web development.
+I have extensive experience with various programming languages and technologies, which allows me to create impactful and innovative solutions.
+I am dedicated to leveraging my skills to contribute effectively to dynamic projects and teams.

 🔭 I’m currently working on honing my skills in web development and building personal projects to expand my portfolio.